OCA/stock-logistics-warehouse/stock_inventory_justification/readme/DESCRIPTION.rst

-This module allows to set justification on inventories
+This module allows to set justifications on inventories.